Show Basket Update Profile Daylily Search Checkout

 Fern Gully Trail

-The Fern Gully trail has just been completed this past Fall.
-It leads off the main Garden path "Vicki Lynn Trail" and follows the creek that feeds the two acre lake at the center of the Hollow.
-The area has magnificent older trees and is cool even in the Summer time.
-The moisture from the Creek has fostered hundreds of Native ferns.
-This winter we have added another ten varieties of Native and Hybrid ferns to the area.
-We intend to keep upgrading the amount and variety of ferns in this area and possibly expanding the walking trail into other areas as well as adding benches for sitting.
+The Fern Gully trail is complete.
+A short hike of about 700 feet one way, it leads off the main Garden path "Vicki Lynn Trail" and follows the creek that feeds the two acre lake at the center of the Hollow finally intersecting with the "Azalea Trail".
+The trail has benches for sitting in this deeply shaded area.
+There are magnificent large older trees and since this is a "North Slope" aspect it much cooler even in the Summer time.
+The shade combined with moisture from the Creek has fostered hundreds of Native ferns.
+We intend to keep upgrading the amount and variety of ferns in this area and possibly expanding the walking trail into other areas.

 [Gardens Home] [Contact Us] [Newsletter] [Privacy] [Main Home]